AY 2012-2013 Student Learning Outcomes

-1. Candidates will create environments that are healthy, respectful, supportive, and challenging for each child, using their knowledge of young children’s characteristics, needs and the impact of multiple, interacting influences on children’s development and learning.
+1. Candidates will create environments that are healthy, respectful, supportive, and challenging for each child by applying their knowledge of young children’s characteristics, needs with consideration of the individual influences impacting a child's development and learning.

-2. Candidates will be able to apply to knowledge and demonstrate they value the important and complex characteristics of children’s families and communities by creating respectful, reciprocal relationships that support and empower families and to involve all families in their children’s development and learning.
+2. Candidates will apply their knowledge to demonstrate that they value the importance of family engagement while acknowledging the complex characteristics of children’s families and communities by creating respectful, reciprocal relationships that support and empower families.

 3. Candidates will demonstrate knowledge of the goals, benefits and uses of assessment by using systematic observations, documentation, and other effective assessment strategies in a responsible way, in partnership with families and other professionals, to positively influence the development of every child.

 4. Candidates will use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with children and families and positively influence each child’s development and learning.